FLATHEAD CLASSIC SLED DOG RACE

 1. Mushers shall be responsible for the conduct of their dogs and crew at any race function, on the trail and at the race staging area.

 2. Common sense and good sportsmanship shall prevail.
-If the Race Marshal determines that the conduct of the musher or crew is detrimental to the sport or to the Flathead Classic Sled Dog Race, the team may be disqualified.
+If the Race Marshall determines that the conduct of the musher or crew is detrimental to the sport or to the Flathead Classic sled dog race, the team may be disqualified.
 This includes negative comments made in the presence of the public or the media.
 It is expected that complaints or criticisms will be directed privately to race officials.
 In the event that agreement cannot be reached readily, a protest should be filed (see c(1-4) below).

 3. Willful failure to adhere to the published rules may result in disqualification.